Combinatorics of finite abelian groups and Weil representations: Orbits and characteristic subgroups

 Say that $(v,k)\geq (v',k')$ if and only if $v'\geq v$ and $k'-v'\leq k-v$.
 This relation is a partial order on $P_\lambda$.
 For $x\in \Z/p^k\Z$, let

 For $a=(a_1,\ldots,a_l)\in A$, let $I(a)$ be the order ideal in $P_\lambda$ generated by $(v(a_i),\lambda_i)$ with $a_i\neq 0$ in $\Z/p^{\lambda_i}\Z$. \begin{example}

-When $\lambda=(5,4,4,1)$, and $a=(p^4,p^2,p^3,0)$ the Hasse diagram of $P_\lambda$ and the ideal $I(a)$ (represented by black dots) are shown in Figure~\ref{fig:1}.
-The elements of $P_\lambda$ are arranged in such a way that $k$ is constant along verticals and decreases from left to right. \end{example} \begin{theorem} \cite[Theorem~4.1]{2010arXiv1005.5222D} For $a,b\in A$, $b$ is the image of $a$ under an endomorphism of $A$ if and only if $I(b)\subset I(a)$. \end{theorem} Given $x=(v,k)\in P_\lambda$, let $e(x)$ denote the element in $A$ all of whose entries are zero except for the left-most entry with $\lambda_i=k$, which is $p^v$.
+When $\lambda=(5,4,4,1)$, and $a=(p^4,p^2,p^3,0)$ the Hasse diagram of $P_\lambda$ is shown on the left hand side of Figure~\ref{fig:1}.
+The ideal $I(a)$ is represented by black dots on the right hand side of Figure~\ref{fig:1}.
+Note that the elements of $P_\lambda$ are arranged in such a way that $k$ is constant along verticals and decreases from left to right. \end{example} \begin{theorem} \cite[Theorem~4.1]{MR2793603} For $a,b\in A$, $b$ is the image of $a$ under an endomorphism of $A$ if and only if $I(b)\subset I(a)$. \end{theorem} Given $x=(v,k)\in P_\lambda$, let $e(x)$ denote the element in $A$ all of whose entries are zero except for the left-most entry with $\lambda_i=k$, which is $p^v$.
 For an order ideal $I$ in $P_\lambda$ denote by $\max I$ the set of maximal elements in $I$ and let

-Let $G$ denote the group of all automorphisms of $A$. \begin{theorem} \cite[Theorem~5.4]{2010arXiv1005.5222D} The map $I\mapsto a(I)$ gives rise to a bijection from the set of order ideals in $P_\lambda$ to the set of $G$-orbits in $A$. \end{theorem} The elements $a(I)$, as $I$ varies over the order ideals in $P_\lambda$, can be taken as representatives of the orbits.
+Let $G$ denote the group of all automorphisms of $A$. \begin{theorem} \cite[Theorem~5.4]{MR2793603} The map $I\mapsto a(I)$ gives rise to a bijection from the set of order ideals in $P_\lambda$ to the set of $G$-orbits in $A$. \end{theorem} The elements $a(I)$, as $I$ varies over the order ideals in $P_\lambda$, can be taken as representatives of the orbits.
 The inverse of the function of Theorem~\ref{theorem:orbits} is given by $a\mapsto I(a)$.